vincent314/ecoCode-kotlin-android/README.md

 ======================================

 Mobile apps running on top of battery-limited, android-powered devices are more than others concerned by the reduction of their environmental footprint.
-Hence, we created `ecoCode android for Kotlin`, the version of ecoCode project fully dedicated to the Android Kotlin projects.
+Hence, we created `creedengo android for Kotlin`, the version of creedengo project fully dedicated to the Android Kotlin projects.

 It provides static code analyzers to highlight code structures that may have a negative ecological impact: energy over-consumption, "fatware", shortening devices' lifespan, etc.

-ecoCode android for Kotlin is based on an evolving catalog of [best practices for Android](https://github.com/cnumr/best-practices-mobile#-android-platform).
+creedengo android for Kotlin is based on an evolving catalog of [best practices for Android](https://github.com/cnumr/best-practices-mobile#-android-platform).
 A SonarQube plugin then implements this catalog as rules for scanning your native Android projects.

-To work on Android projects developed in Java, you can use the [ecoCode Android plugin for Java projects](https://github.com/green-code-initiative/ecoCode-android).
+To work on Android projects developed in Java, you can use the [creedengo Android plugin for Java projects](https://github.com/green-code-initiative/creedengo-android).

 This project is based on [SonarSource - sonar-kotlin project](https://github.com/SonarSource/sonar-kotlin), fork of the version of the 2023/07/03.